Things You Should Know Upfront

 Thanks for stopping by, we really appreciate it.

-First off we need to get them, so please send all films...beers...postcards and chocolate to:
+To start we need to get them, so please send all films...beers...postcards and chocolate to the closest store to you, please see here for our full address details.

 When shipping us films, please use a trackable service.
 We have good a rapport with Post Haste, Courier Post and NZ Post so we recommend one of those three.